Phil Heath lets

 water searches with the added assistance of Derek

-Gilmore, Jimmy McCallister, Jim Rogers and many other
+Gilmore, Jimmy McCallister, Jim Rogers and other members

 During the following three days over